SigNoz/signoz.io/blog/2022-04-28-opentelemetry-vs-prometheus.md

 - Provides OpenTelemetry Collector, which can receive, process, and export data in multiple formats
 - Backed by technology giants like Google, Microsoft, and other big cloud vendors.
 - Freedom to switch to new backend analysis tools by using relevant exporters
+- Instrumentation support for new frameworks and technologies

 ### Disadvantages of OpenTelemetry

 Some of the key disadvantages of using OpenTelemetry are:

-- Project is not mature in some languages
+- Project has a lot of scope in improving documentation and support
 - It does not provide backend storage and a visualization layer

 But OpenTelemetry project is intentional about not providing a backend analysis tool as it aims to be vendor-neutral.
 You can use a tool like [SigNoz](https://signoz.io/?utm_source=blog&utm_medium=opentelemetry_vs_prometheus) to send your telemetry data.
 [SigNoz](https://signoz.io/?utm_source=blog&utm_medium=opentelemetry_vs_prometheus) is a full-stack open-source application monitoring and observability platform which comes with a great out of box visualization layer.
 It is also an open-source project.